jacobdensford/jacobdensford.com/projects/new-trpg.md

 :--|---
 1|Gain nothing and lose d8 XP
 2-3|Gain nothing and lose d4 XP
-4-6|Increase a skill's die or learn a new skill at d4 7-9|Gain a new class feat*
+4-6|Gain a new class feat*
-10-12|Gain a feat from a different class* 13-19|Increase an attribute's die
+7-9|Increase a skill's die or learn a new skill at d4 10-12|Gain a feat from a different class* 13-19|Increase an attribute's die
 20|Choose one and reroll

 *When not playing with classes, reroll on these options.
+If the PC doesn't already have a class, they may choose one at these options, provided they meet the attribute requirements.

-Another optional way to handle XP is for PCs to spend XP on specific advancements directly.
-6 XP to increase a skill's die or learn a new skill at d4, 9 XP to gain a new class feature, 12 XP to gain a feature from a different class, and 20 XP to increase an attribute's die.
+Another optional way to spend XP is for PCs to spend XP on specific advancements directly.
+6 XP to gain a new class feature, 9 XP to increase a skill's die or learn a new skill at d4, 12 XP to gain a feature from a different class, and 20 XP to increase an attribute's die.

 ### Example of Play